Berehove Raion: Location

 The district covers 1458.7 km2.
 It is located in the Hungarian plain at the south-western portion of the region on the border with Hungary.
 The district also borders with such districts of the region as Mukachevo, Uzhhorod and Khust.
-It also borders with Romania from south-east after annexing abolished Vynohradiv Raion due to administrative reform of Ukraine.
+It also borders with Romania from south-east after annexing abolished Vynohradiv Raion due to Ukraine's administrative reforms.

-Through the district flow three rivers Tisza, Borzhava, and Salva.
+Through the district flow three rivers, the Tisza, Borzhava, and Salva.
 Most of the territory is an open plain with some elevation at its north-eastern portion, closer to the Carpathian ridges.

 Demographics

-According to the 2001 Ukrainian Census, the population of Berehivskyi Raion is 54,614 (As of 2004), which is about 4% of the Zakarpattia region population.
+According to the 2001 Ukrainian Census, the population of Berehove Raion is 54,614 (As of 2004), which is about 4% of the Zakarpattia Oblast population.
 About 50,000 reside in a rural area.

 Although ethnic Hungarians are in majority here (76.1%), other ethnic groups are relatively numerous in Berehove Raion.
 The largest of these are Ukrainians (18.8%), Russians (0.7%), and Romani (4.1%).

 Administrative division

-The Berehove district (raion) consists of one town municipality and 30 rural municipalities, all of which also have their respective administrative councils (rada).
-The administrative center of the district is situated in the city of Berehovo which is not part of the district administration.
-The city of Berehovo was designated into a special city municipality of regional significance in 2001.
+The Berehove Raion consists of one town municipality and 30 rural municipalities, all of which also have their respective administrative councils (rada).
+The administrative center of the district is situated in the city of Berehove which is not part of the district administration.
+The city of Berehove was designated into a special city municipality of regional significance in 2001.
 Some of the municipalities of the district consist of several settlements, mostly rural.

 Note that most of the settlements regained their original Hungarian names since the Ukrainian independence.
 Some settlements' names end with o, unlike within the Ukrainian grammar which requires ending e.
 Those names are traditional and in the local Ukrainian dialect.